Akene-Uzezi/ecommerce-microservice/architecture.md

     Orders -.->|not yet wired| OrdersDB
 ```

 Solid lines are implemented today; dashed lines are planned.
-The Payments, Stock, and Products services are scaffolds (no Go source, no containers) and their databases do not exist yet.
+The Payments and Stock services are scaffolds (no Go source, no containers).
+The Products service has DB models and a gRPC handler stub but no server entrypoint, Dockerfile, or DB wiring yet, and no container.
+Their databases do not exist yet.
 The Orders service runs but does not yet connect to `orders-db`.

 ## Request Flow